ShrikantDeshmukh1/Sales-and-Finance-Analytics/README.md

    - Cost of Goods Sold (COGS)
    - Gross Margin Percentage (GM%)
 - Customer Segments: Individual customers and global markets.

+## Sales Analysis
+This report assist in enhancing sales performance, generating discounts and adapting to economic changes.

+### 1. Customer Net Sales Performance
+Analyzed the net sales performance of individual customers from 2019 to 2021.
+This report aims to identify key trends and patterns in customer purchasing behavior, assess customer retention and loyalty, and uncover high-performing and underperforming customer segments.
+The insights gained will guide strategic initiatives to enhance customer engagement, increase sales from existing customers, and improve overall customer satisfaction.

 ## Key Findings
 ### 1. Annual Revenue Growth